mathslove/Bublik/README.md

 # Bublik
-This is me trying to create smth complicated like a Game Engine, which was named btw as my cat
+This is me trying to create smth complicated like a Game Engine, which was named btw after my cat